nicolascolla/morph-browser/README.md

 Don't use this browser if:

-* You want to hide your browsing habits from your ISP.
 * You need to blend in with other Tor users (use the [Tor Browser](https://www.torproject.org/download/) for that).
 * You are a whistleblower.
 * You want to hide from a three-letter agency (good luck with that).